Migraines have been plaguing my life for almost twenty years now. I’ve had periods of relief but for the last year they’ve been back at least weekly.

 It’s becoming sort of a trend lately.
 With an outrageous amount of people suffering from migraines–I think the last stat I read said 1 in 4 Americans suffer from Migraines–it’s no wonder we’re desperate for relief.

-There is no science (yet) to back up the claim that daith piercing helps migraines, but in my case I figured I didn’t have much to lose.
+There is no science (yet) to back up the claim that the daith piercing helps migraines, but in my case I figured I didn’t have much to lose.

 Why Would the Daith Piercing Help Migraines?